knative/release/README.md

 ### What could go wrong?

-In case you cut a branch before it was ready (e.g. some deps misalignment, a failing test, etc), you can try to restart this process.
-But first, clean up the repo in this order:
+In case you cut a branch before it was ready (e.g. some deps misalignment, a failing test, etc), then follow the steps below:

-1. Remove the Github release (if any)
+1. Mark the broken release as a `pre-release`
-1. Remove the git tag (if any) using `git push --delete origin v0.20.0` (assuming `origin` is the `knative.dev` repo)
+1. Create a dot release
-1. Remove the git branch (if any) from the Github UI
+1. Repeat the steps for a release for the new dot release

 ---